ScorpioBroker/ScorpioBroker/README.md

 ## Installation and Building

-Scorpio is developed in Java using SpringCloud as microservice framework and Apache Maven as build tool.
+Scorpio is developed in Java using Quarkus as microservice framework and Apache Maven as build tool.
 It requires Apache Kafka as a message bus and Postgres with PostGIS extensions as database.

-Information on how to install the software components required by Scorpio can be found in the [Installation Guide](./docs/en/source/installationGuide.rst).
-For building and running Scorpio, you find instructions in the [Building and Running Scorpio Guide](./docs/en/source/buildScorpio.rst).
+The easiest way to get Scorpio running is using docker-compose.
+Please have a look [here](./compose-files) for examples.

+## Configuration

+Scorpio can be configured via environment variables.
+Please have a look [here](./AllInOneRunner/src/main/resources/application.properties) for a full list of config options.
+To configure via environment variable provide the config option in all capital letters and replace the dot with an underscore.
+So e.g. quarkus.http.port becomes QUARKUS_HTTP_PORT.

+The most common parameters are the following.
+#The port for the HTTP API
+quarkus.http.port=9090
+#The PostgreSQL related settings
+dbhost=localhost
+dbport=5432
+dbuser=ngb
+dbpass=ngb
+dbname=ngb (This is the name of the default database.
+Tenant databases will be prefixed with this setting.)
+#Kafka related settings
+bushost=localhost
+busport=9092
+#Settings used by the auto registry and federation feature.
+This should be the public reachable name or IP of the Scorpio installation.
+gateway.host=localhost
+gateway.port=9090

 ## Usage